3 Easy Soups for Week Nights

 • ½ tsp black pepper

-• ½ cup parsley leaves finely chopped to serve
+• ½ cup parsley leaves, finely chopped to serve

-• Greek yoghurt natural style to serve
+• Greek yoghurt, natural style to serve

 Method:

-1. Peel the pumpkin, onion, carrots, parsnip, garlic, and capsicum, add celery sticks and soak in baking soda solution for 15 minutes, then rinse, pat dry, and put in a medium pot.
+1. Peel the pumpkin, onion, carrots, parsnip, garlic, and capsicum, add celery sticks and soak in a baking soda solution for 15 minutes, then rinse, pat dry, and put in a medium pot.

 2. Add filtered water to cover the vegetables well.